 - i.
-Accompaniment of the dying requires a "'contemplative gaze' that beholds in one's own existence and that of others a unique and unrepeatable wonder, received and welcomed as a gift" (Samaritanus Bonus, Part I). - ii.
-Accompaniment draws on a readiness to give of ourselves.
-This is rarely easy, often demands courage, and may result in moral distress for ministers.
-It requires formation and the development of appropriate skills to walk alongside the person who is dying, their whānau and others.
-It must occur within a professional framework, wherein the burdens for ministers are understood and ministers have access to spiritual, emotional and psychological support, including appropriate supervision. - iii.
-Accompanying someone who is expressing a desire for an assisted death does not imply moral agreement by the accompanier.
+Accompaniment of the dying is rarely easy, often demands courage, and draws on a readiness to give of ourselves.
+It requires a "contemplative gaze' that beholds in one's own existence and that of others a unique and unrepeatable wonder, received and welcomed as a gift" (Samaritanus Bonus, On the care of persons in the critical and terminal phases of life, Part I). - ii.
+Accompaniment requires formation and the development of appropriate skills in order to walk alongside the person who is dying, their whānau and others.
+It must occur within a professional framework, including access to appropriate supervision. - iii.
+Accompanying someone who is expressing a desire for assisted dying does not imply moral agreement by the accompanier.
 Nor does it ask us to suspend our own belief in the Church's expressed teaching on euthanasia.
-Importantly, accompaniment ensures that no one is abandoned to desolation (cf. Spe Salvi, 38).
+Rather, accompaniment ensures that no one is abandoned to desolation (cf. Spe Salvi, 38).
+It calls pastoral carers to enter into a liminal space where the Church's beliefs about euthanasia sit alongside its teaching about accompaniment and consolation.